goodtube4u/goodtube/README.md

 This content is for _everyone_ and is not Youtube's to sell back to us.
 We must keep this content preserved for future generations and what's been happening lately is disgraceful.<br>

 I see Youtube in the same capacity as a library or museam and as such hold them to the same standards.
 They have a social repsonsibility which is not being taken seriously.
 Many disadvantaged people cannot "just buy premium".
-A large portion of the world lives in extreme poverty (just as one example).
+A large portion of the world lives in extreme poverty.
 Many people have mental health conditions which are simply not conducive to "buying premium".
 These are just a few examples.<br>

 This timeless human content belongs to everyone, not just the wealthy and privileged.
 It should not be disrespected with more and more commercial ads in this way.<br>